-Across the river is St Dogmael's, with its 12th century Benedictine abbey ruins attractively situated on a hillside.
+Across the river is St Dogmael's, with its 12th-century Benedictine abbey ruins attractively situated on a hillside.
 At St Dogmael's the famous Sagranus Stone was found.
-The stone provided the first clues which allowed historians to decipher early Celtic written language.
+The stone provided the first clues which allowed historians to decipher the early Celtic written language.
 The Stone can be seen at St Thomas' Church.
 In the adjacent churchyard is a memorial to shipwrecked sailors.

 Opposite the abbey is Y Felin, a historic working watermill where you can buy fresh-ground flours.
 A bit further afield at Cilgerran is the Welsh Wildlife Centre, 300 acres of River Teifi marshland set aside as a low-impact way to allow visitors to study local wildlife species in their natural habitat.
 The Centre hosts talks, nature walks, demonstrations, and lectures for visitors.